Skip to main content

 A bump in the road

 Well more like a huge thud!
 We hit a deer 2.5 hrs from home :( .
 After emotions ran high and the shock subsided, Roger and I prayed.
 We prayed The Lord would lead us to a garage.
-We needed help pulling the gender off our tire.
+My husband needed help pulling the fender off our tire, I was unable to help due to my surgery.
 So we noisily crawled to a garage 3 miles away.
 A gentlemen by the name of Clayton, from Clayton's Garage, stood in silence as he looked my husband up and down.
 Clayton is very much a country man, maybe even a mountain man.
 He's had 5 wives, 6 children and 12 grandchildren.
 He proceeded to tell us how he became an alcoholic and compulsive smoker...which is how he looked so young for 59 ;) .
 He hooked the fender guard up to a winch and pulled.
 Thankfully that was all that needed done, immediately.
-Now the other damage...well, we see an insurance adjuster Friday for the other stuff.
+Now the other damage...well, we see an insurance adjuster Friday for the other stuff but the important cargo was all safe and sound!

 Reflections from the last 8 weeks